alixlb/DH150---Fall-2020/assignment6/low_fidelity.md

 For this wireframe, I will be testing out 4 tasks:
 1. ***Take a quiz to find the right workout:*** The goal is to test out the flow of the quiz feature to make sure it makes sense.
 I did not include all the questions as that would be too many wire frames but I created at least one to ensure that the progression made sense.
 2. ***Use filters to find the workout you want:***.
 The goal is to test out the filter feature and to assure that is eleviating the stress of searching for a workout and making it quicker to narrow down the choices.
 I have only shown some of the criterias as it is only made to test functionality.
-3. ***Use reviews to get better understanding of the workout:***
+3. ***Use reviews to get better understanding of the workout:*** The goal is to test the social reviews feature of my project.
+In User Testing, I found out that a lot of my target audience rely on their friends opinions to find new workouts.
+In part, they use their friend opinion because its someone that is similar in age, gender and lifestyle as them .
+In this task, I ask the user to go find the reviews for a workout they are interested in to see if where I plan to put them is the right place for people to find.
-4. ***Chat with people in your workout class:***
+4. ***Chat with people in your workout class:*** The goal is to test out the other part of the social component of my project.
+In my research, I found that people liked connect with others during workouts which is now limited due to covid.
+So I plan to create a social chat for people registered in a class together in order for them to talk and get to know each

 ### Wireframe & Wireflow

-The prototype: all the wireframes were handdrawn and then photographed and through Whimsical, I created the wireflow.
+The prototype: all the wireframes were hand-drawn and then photographed and through Whimsical, I created the wireflow.
 ![wireframe prototype](./wireframe.png)

 To download the prototype [click here](https://drive.google.com/file/d/1fqu4Xn2RN80RqU_Ewk6_iYyBqSRSe4dG/view?usp=sharing)